Dialectology: English dialects

-This shift in interest consequently saw the birth of sociolinguistics, which is a mixture of dialectology and social sciences.
+This shift from purely regional to broader social factors in interest consequently saw the birth of sociolinguistics, which is a mixture of dialectology and social sciences.
 However, Graham Shorrocks has argued that there was always a sociological element to dialectology and that many of the conclusions of sociolinguists (e.g. the relationships with gender, class and age) can be found in earlier work by traditional dialectologists.

 In the US, Hans Kurath began the Linguistic Atlas of the United States project in the 1930s, intended to consist of a series of in-depth dialectological studies of regions of the country.
 The first of these, the Linguistic Atlas of New England, was published in 1939.
+Kurath specified that at least two informants should be chosen from each county, representing different educational levels and ages, moving beyond earlier approaches that focused exclusively on elderly rural speakers.
+This methodological innovation introduced social stratification as an important dimension of linguistic geography.
 Later works in the same project were published or planned for the Middle Atlantic and South Atlantic states, for the North Central States, for the Upper Midwest, for the Rocky Mountain States, for the Pacific Coast and for the Gulf States, though in a lesser degree of detail owing to the huge amount of work that would be necessary to fully process the data.

 Later large-scale and influential studies of American dialectology have included the Dictionary of American Regional English, based on data collected in the 1960s and published between 1985 and 2013, focusing on lexicon; and the Atlas of North American English, based on data collected in the 1990s and published in 2006, focusing on pronunciation.

+The sociolinguistic turn

+The development of variationist sociolinguistics in the 1960s, pioneered by William Labov, fundamentally transformed dialectology.
+Labov's 1963 study of Martha's Vineyard and his 1966 dissertation on the social stratification of English in New York City introduced quantitative methods and demonstrated that linguistic variation is systematically correlated with social factors such as class, age, and ethnicity.
+His famous New York City department store study showed how pronunciation of the post-vocalic /r/ varied systematically with the social prestige of different retail establishments, establishing that linguistic variables could serve as indicators of social status.